nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### 2.6 Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.unify.commons` package.

 --------------------------------------------------------------------------------------------------------------------